-Because the fibers are semi-flexible, their shapes are relatively smooth and can be well represented by a finite number of basis functions.
-This makes a spectral spatial discretization the logical choice.
-We therefore use a first-kind Chebyshev grid for the collocation points on each fiber and Chebyshev polynomials for the basis functions $T_k(s)$ , as described in Section 4.1.1.
-For indefinite integration, we use the pseudo-inverse of the Chebyshev differentation matrix, and for definite integration we use Clenshaw-Curtis quadrature.
-Once these choices are made, the discretization of the kinematic operators $\mathcal{K}$ and $\mathcal{K}^$ follows naturally in Section 4.1.2.
-The discretization of the elastic force operator $\mathcal{F}$ is more subtle as the boundary conditions must be treated correctly; for this we use the rectangular spectral collocation approach of [20, 5] that is described in Section 4.1.3.
+Because the fibers are semiflexible, their shapes are relatively smooth and can be well represented by a finite number of basis functions.
+This makes a spectral spatial discretization the logical choice.2 We therefore use a first-kind Chebyshev grid for the collocation points on each fiber and Chebyshev polynomials for the basis functions $T_k(s)$, as described in Sec.
+IV A 1.
+For indefinite integration, we use the pseudoinverse of the Chebyshev differentiation matrix, and for definite integration we use Clenshaw-Curtis quadrature.
+Once these choices are made, the discretization of the kinematic operators \mathcal{K} and \mathcal{K}^ follows naturally in Sec.
+IV A 2.
+The discretization of the elastic force operator \mathcal{F} is more subtle as the boundary conditions must be treated correctly; for this we use the rectangular spectral collocation approach of [62,63] that is described in Sec.
+IV A 3.
 Throughout this section, we consider the discretization on a single fiber.

-4.1.1 Collocation discretization
+1. Collocation discretization

-Because we use a collection discretization, each fiber is discretized as a collection of nodes $s_p$ , p = 1, ...
-N, where $s_p$ is a node on a type 1 Chebyshev grid (i.e. a grid that does not include the endpoints).
+Because we use a collocation discretization, each fiber is discretized as a collection of nodes s_p , p = 1, ..., N, where s_p is a node on a type-1 Chebyshev grid (i.e., a grid that does not include the end points).
 Our notation will shift slightly here to reflect the change from continuous to discrete.
 We use X to refer to the $N \times 3$ matrix of fiber positions at the collocation points.
-The pth row of this matrix will be denoted by $X_p = X(s_p)$ .
-Likewise, $\tau$ refers to the $N \times 3$ matrix of tangent vectors at the collocation points with $\tau_p = \tau(s_p)$ , and f refers to a matrix of force densities evaluated at the nodes with rows $f_p = f(s_p)$ .
-Meanwhile, X(s) refers to the Chebyshev interpolant for X (this is actually three interpolants, one for each direction), and likewise for $\tau(s)$ .
+The pth row of this matrix will be denoted by $X_p = X(s_p)$.
+Likewise, τ refers to the $N \times 3$ matrix of tangent vectors at the collocation points with $\tau_p = \tau(s_p)$, and f refers to a matrix of force densities evaluated at the nodes with rows $f_p = f(s_p)$.
+Meanwhile, X(s) refers to the Chebyshev interpolant for X (this is actually three interpolants, one for each direction), and likewise for $\tau(s)$.
 We will not try to distinguish between the unknown "true" fiber shape (which could have more than N Chebyshev modes) and its Chebyshev approximation X(s).

-The tools we use for differentiation and integration are standard [85].
-For differentiation, we use the Chebyshev differentiation matrix $D_N$ .
-By $D_N X$ , we mean the linear operation that takes X, computes the N-1 degree Chebyshev polynomial representation X(s), differentiates it, and returns $\tau(s)$ .
-We also define $D_N^{\dagger}$ , the pseudo-inverse of the Chebyshev differentiation matrix, which
+The tools we use for differentiation and integration are standard [64].
+For differentiation, we use the Chebyshev differentiation matrix D_N .
+By $D_N X$, we mean the linear operation that takes X, computes the N - 1 degree Chebyshev polynomial representation X(s), differentiates it, and returns $\tau(s)$.
+We also define D_N^{\dagger} , the pseudoinverse of the Chebyshev differentiation matrix, which gives the values of the indefinite integral of a function f(s) modulo an unknown constant,